BVNetwork/Newsletter/readme.md

  * Supports the Mailgun campaign feature to get a better overview of your newsletters
  * Variable substitution in the email markup (for adding the recipient email address to unsubscribe links for an example).

-## Downloads ##
+## Installation ##
-The installation is done through Visual Studio using the EPiServer Nuget Feed on http://nuget.episerver.com/
+The installation is done through Visual Studio using the EPiServer Nuget Feed (currently located on http://nuget.episerver.com/feed/packages.svc/)

 Main Newsletter Add-on:
 ```